apache/cordova-docs/www/docs/en/dev/config_ref/images.md

 ## Android

 On Android, instead of using a single image for an icon, you can use two images (background and foreground) to create an **Adaptive Icon**.
+In order to support adaptive icons, you need to have at least version 9.0.0 of **cordova** installed and have at least version 8.0.0 of **cordova-android** installed.

 Attributes    | Description
 --------------|--------------------------------------------------------------------------------